TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixLabCloud.md

 - Debug with full control and flexibility.
 Test software at any time.
 - Collaborate easily with anyone and provide to your team full visibility and access

+### Sessions

+> This is the central place to manage your Simics sessions.
+Click on the topbar buttons to create your first session.

+### Platforms